TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Methods

-To address these issues, we designed Rule-aware Reward Shaping.
+To address these issues, we propose Rule-aware Reward Shaping.
 Its core idea is to decompose the single, sparse final reward signal into a dense, composite reward that provides fine-grained, multi-dimensional supervision across the entire reasoning chain.
-This mechanism is designed to ensure that the model not only produces the correct output but also adheres to a correct and interpretable reasoning path.
-Specifically, we deconstruct the total reward signal into three orthogonal components. \begin{itemize} \item \textbf{Label Reward}: This reward enforces the factual faithfulness of the reasoning chain by anchoring its key deductions to ground truth.
-It provides distinct signals for the correctness of the predicted category, attribute, and final relevance labels, ensuring the model's conclusions are factually sound. \item \textbf{Reasoning Reward}: This reward enforces the logical faithfulness of the reasoning process itself, independent of the labels' correctness.
-It is composed of two critical components: (1) Rule Adherence, which penalizes any step-wise deduction that violates the predefined derivation rules, and (2) Self-Consistency, which verifies that the model's derived conclusion matches its initial response, preventing self-contradiction. \item \textbf{Format Reward}: This reward enforces the structural faithfulness of the model's output, ensuring its syntactic integrity.
-It operates as a binary signal, providing a positive reward only if the generated CoT strictly conforms to the required structured format, thereby penalizing any malformed generation. \end{itemize}
+More generally, this realizes a transferable principle for rule-driven hierarchical decision tasks, where a final decision is composed from intermediate sub-decisions via explicit rules.
+In such settings, shaping rewards at each level enables precise credit assignment and discourages shortcut behaviors that exploit rule aggregation.
+This design ensures that the model not only produces the correct output but also follows a faithful and interpretable reasoning path.
+Specifically, we formulate the total reward via three orthogonal components: \begin{itemize} \item \textbf{Label Reward}: This component enforces the factual faithfulness of the reasoning chain by anchoring deductions to ground truth.
+It provides fine-grained supervision for the alignment of predicted category, attribute, and relevance labels, ensuring the final conclusion is factually sound.

+\item \textbf{Reasoning Reward}: This component enforces the logical faithfulness of the reasoning process, independent of label correctness.
+It comprises two sub-mechanisms: (1) \textit{Rule Adherence}, which penalizes step-wise deductions that violate predefined derivation rules; and (2) \textit{Self-Consistency}, which verifies that the final derived conclusion aligns with the initially generated prediction.

+\item \textbf{Format Reward}: This component enforces the structural faithfulness of the output, preserving syntactic integrity.
+It functions as a binary gating signal, yielding a positive reward solely when the generated CoT strictly adheres to the required schema, thereby filtering out malformed sequences. \end{itemize}

 To prevent the model from earning unearned rewards on flawed or invalid trajectories, we introduce a validity gating mechanism.
 This gate acts as a prerequisite for all fine-grained rewards, ensuring that credit is only assigned to reasoning paths that meet two fundamental criteria: structural integrity (correct format) and conclusive correctness (correct final relevance).
 This design establishes a natural \textit{curriculum learning}\cite{soviany2022curriculum}.
 The model is first compelled to master the primary task of generating well-formed and correct final answers.
 Only after achieving this baseline competence does it receive the detailed, step-by-step guidance necessary to refine the faithfulness of its internal reasoning process.
 This staged approach efficiently channels the model's learning, preventing it from getting lost optimizing flawed logic.
 This principle is formalized in our final reward function $R$: